xenforo-ltd/docs/docs/templating-language.md

 ```

 !!! warning
-	Do not use the Set tag for a group of elements you wish to use in multiple templates, you should instead use the [Macro Tag](/xenforo-2/~/edit/drafts/-LK0rCLloPfLzTsJI22F/xenforo-macro-tags).
+	Do not use the Set tag for a group of elements you wish to use in multiple templates, you should instead use the Macro Tag.

 !!! warning
 	The variable name (`var` attribute) must begin with a `$`.

-The set tag takes the following arguments:
+The set tag takes the following attributes:

 -   `var` - The name of the variable you wish to define (essentially, the alias).
 -   `value` - A variable to reference to or a variable value.